Docs / Agent & automation / MCP + Claude Code

 }

 Because ok is false and code is requires_upgrade, an agent can detect the gate and fall back to a read-only plan instead of crashing.
 The feature / required_tier fields name exactly what's missing, and the hint points at crusader license status.
-The 14-day Hunter Pro trial unlocks the write tools with just an email (no card); see pricing or the in-app License & billing screen.
+The 14-day Hunter Pro trial unlocks the write-capable families with just an email (no card); see pricing or the in-app License & billing screen.

 07The agent-memory planning loop